 Once the plan is in place, staff have been trained and the supplies and resources are available, a follow-up review should take place.
 Whenever there is an incident, it should be documented.
 These records should be reviewed and a determination of any changes or improvements to the plan should be considered.
 As always, proper communication between administration and staff is very important.

 There are many examples of good school first aid guidelines and procedures on the internet.
 One tool we liked was the San Francisco Unified School District first aid flip chart.
 They have a robust emergency response plan which references first aid procedures.
-The handy flip chart addresses most basic first aid response steps in an easy to read format.
+The handy flip chart addresses most basic first aid response steps in an easy-to-read format.
 It is not meant to take the place of training or important guidelines already established within their emergency protocol, but rather as a "how-to" help guide available as a reference during a first aid response.
-Make it your goal this year to get your school ready to safely respond to classroom first aid situations this year.
+Make it your goal this year to get your school ready to safely respond to classroom first aid situations.